 (2) “How could God command the Israelites to completely destroy the Canaanites leaving none breathing?” — Deuteronomy 20:16–17; Joshua 6:21

-- Israel’s God condemned the Canaanites for sacrificing children, adultery, sexual perversions, divination, and idolatry (Lev 18:20–30; 20:2–3; Deut 20:18).
+- Israel’s God condemned the Canaanites for sacrificing children and practicing adultery, sexual perversions, divination, and idolatry (Lev 18:20–30; 20:2–3; Deut 20:18).
 Yahweh was patient for four centuries waiting for the Canaanite nations to repent (Gen 15:16).

 - In the Word Biblical Commentary (“1 Samuel,” WBC 149), Ralph W. Klein observed that the destruction of the people is the biblical ban of herem was “not necessarily total in every case” according to Joshua 6:21–25, 8:27, and 11:4.

 - In the book, “Did God Really Command Genocide?”
 (Grand Rapids: Baker Books, 2014.
-10), Paul Copan and Matt Flanigan noted that this destruction is biblical hyperbole for driving out the Canaanite nations in God’s instruction to destroy the nations of Canaan (Deut 2:34; 3:6; 9:3–5; 20:16–17; Josh 6:21).
+10), Paul Copan and Matt Flanigan noted that this destruction is biblical hyperbole for driving out the Canaanite nations in God’s instruction to destroy the nations of Canaan by banning every man, woman, and child (Deut 2:34; 3:6; 9:3–5; 20:16–17; Josh 6:21).

 - As God drove Adam and Eve from the Garden so that they would not live forever, likewise God commanded the destruction of the nations of Canaan by removing them from the land (Gen 2:15–17; 3:22–24).